 This programme offered as full time only, and applications must be made via the UCAS process.
-The paramedic sciences course seeks to recruit hardworking, dedicated applicants that are able to deal with the varied nature of the paramedic profession.
+The Paramedic Science Foundation Degree seeks to recruit hardworking, dedicated applicants that are able to deal with the varied nature of the paramedic profession.